sofa-framework/doc/components/engine/select/meshsampler.md

 <!-- generate_doc -->
 # MeshSampler

-Select uniformly distributed points on a mesh based on Euclidean or Geodesic distance measure
+Select uniformly distributed points on a mesh based on Euclidean or Geodesic distance measure.

 ## Vec3d